dgroomes/jackson-playground/README.md

 NOTE: I am using macOS and Bash 5.x

+1. After cloning the repo for the first time, you need to also clone the submodules:
+    * `git submodule update --init --recursive`
 1. Switch to Java 11
-1. Build the "edge version" of the Jackson artifacts with `./build-jackson-artifacts.sh`
+1. Build the "edge version" of the Jackson artifacts:
+    * `./build-jackson-artifacts.sh`
 1. Switch to Java 15
+1. Generate some test./generate-test-data.sh date (some of the tests depend on this):
+    * ``
-1. Build the project and execute the tests with `./gradlew build`
+1. Build the project and execute the tests:
+    * `./gradlew build`
 1. (Optional) If the tests had previously run and passed and no source code has changed then Gradle might choose to skip your tests when you would otherwise prefer to actually have your tests execute.
-Force Gradle to run the tests by executing `./gradlew cleanTest` and then running your tests with `./gradlew build` or `./gradlew test`.
+Force Gradle to run the tests cleaning them out and then running the tests:
-                        `
+    * `./gradlew cleanTest`
+    * `./gradlew build` or `./gradlew test`

 ## WishList

 General clean ups, TODOs and things I wish to implement for this project: